-"...
+DePaul Universitv must be receptive to the voices (> of our youth and be willing to compromise and implement some of their ideas because if we turn our backs on the people who will take over as leaders of the Japanese American community, we may not survive. .
 I have no doubt that we can be an attractive organization for this next generation of youth who want to make a difference so long as we are open and ready to listen and start dialogue."
+MARISA KIMIKO LAIRD JACL Chapter: Sacramento Recipient of the Rev. John H. & Asako Yamashita Scholarship Stanford University's Graduate School of Education Notables:

-MARISA KIMIKO LAIRD JACL Chapter: Sacramento Recipient of the Rev. John H. & Asako Yamashita Scholarship Stanford University's Graduate School ber of the varsity women's gymnastics team for four years and received athletic and academic scholarships throughout college.
+Marisa Laird recently graduated Phi Beta Kappa from the University of California, Davis, with a major in Asian American Studies.
+She was a member of the varsity women's gymnastics team for four years and received athletic and academic scholarships throughout college.
 Laird was also a member of the Japanese American Student Society and the Intercollegiate Athletics Diversity, Equity and Inclusion Committee.